 - Gradually add the flour mixture to the sugar-egg-butter mixture.
 Beat until the flour mixture is just combined.

 - Fill a pastry bag equipped with a large star-shaped tip.
-Pipe 2 to 2 1/2-inch wide rosettes 2-inches apart, onto a bare non-stick or parchment paper lined baking sheet.
+Pipe 2 to 2 1/2-inch wide rosettes 2 inches apart onto a bare non-stick or parchment paper lined baking sheet.
 Add a sprinkling of sparkling or sugar, optional.
 Refrigerate for at least 1 hour, 2 is better.

 - Bake in a preheated 350° F oven for 10 to 13 minutes or until the bottom turns to a light golden brown.